gekkota-os/SDK/API/rs232/qlite-protocol/README.md

 -   void addListener ( in nsISystemSerialListener aListener)

-    *Add a listener called when a state of one signal change or when data become available.*

 <!-- -->

 -   void removeListener ( in nsISystemSerialListener aListener)

-    *Remove a listener called when a state of one signal change or when data become available.*

 -   const unsigned long RECIEVE\_MODE\_SYNC